aknight0587/ansible/README.md

+Installs Tomcat and Java on RHEL/CentOS/Ubuntu/Debian systems using Ansible

+Tomcat - Downloaded from Apache's website, version is specified by user in vars Java - OpenJDK installed via yum or apt, version is specified by user in vars

-Installs Tomcat and Java on RHEL/CentOS/Ubuntu/Debian systems using Ansible.
-Tomcat is downloaded from Apache and the user specifies the version they want.
-OpenJDK Java is installed either through yum or apt and the user specifies the version they want.
-A Vagrantfile is provided to for testing and uses the vagrant.yml playbook and is running Centos 6.8.
+A Vagrantfile is provided to for testing and uses the vagrant.yml playbook and is running Centos 6.8

-This is code that I've written in my personal time and is being improved upon when I have time to address and as my skills grow.

 Future improvements:
 - Create variable for the port that Tomcat runs on